 Cleanup should include debris collection, magnetic nail sweep where appropriate, gutter and ground review, and a final check of visible details.
 The homeowner should understand what was completed and what records to keep.

 Keep the final scope, material records, warranty documents, and completion photos in one folder.
+We run a magnetic sweep across the yard and driveway before we leave, since a single tear-off can shed thousands of old roofing nails.
+If the work is storm-related, Frame documents observed roof conditions with dated photos; coverage and claim decisions stay between you and your insurer.
 The DFW roof warranty transfer guide explains why that folder matters later.

 Questions to ask before scheduling